oteri1337/ehub/README.md

 # done similar

-sub categories pdfs
+complete sub categories pdfs

+notification takes you to page in app for forum and events

 improve login page on small devices

 # other phone

-notification takes you to page in app for forum and events

 unread messages forum